Skip to main content

 Seats in CS 115, 215, and 315 can be scarce, and we want to prioritize first-time students, followed by former students who have had at least a semester to consider their options and reflect on their study strategies, followed by currently enrolled students who think they won't pass and will need to re-enroll next semester.

-• If you got a grade below C- in 115, 215, or 315 in a past semester and need to repeat it, see the section about permission numbers.
-You will need one.
+• If you got a grade below C- in 115, 215, or 315 in a past semester and need to repeat it, see the section re: permission numbers (you will need one).

-• If you are currently enrolled in CS 115, 215, or 315, you will not be allowed to re-enroll in the same course until the end of the semester.
+• If you are currently enrolled in CS 115, 215, or 315, you will not be allowed to re-enroll in the same course until the restriction is lifted (see the note below).

-• Regardless of the above, if you are trying to take one of these courses for the fourth or greater time, make an appointment with me.
+• Regardless of the above, if you are trying to take one of these courses for the fourth or greater time, make an appointment with your advisor.
 Depending on the circumstances, you may not be able to do this at SSU.

 Because of staffing constraints, we can only offer limited sections of some courses.
-If you are graduating in Fall 2024, we will try our best to accommodate you in the courses you need to graduate.
-If you plan to graduate in Fall 2024 and either cannot enroll in a CS class you need for graduation or are on the waitlist for a CS class you need to graduate, you should contact your advisor immediately.
+If you are graduating next semester (Fall 2025), we will try our best to accommodate you in the courses you need to graduate; if you plan to graduate next semester and either cannot enroll in a CS class you need for graduation or are on the wait list for a CS class you need to graduate, you should contact your advisor immediately.

 Elective Courses

 Our 3-unit elective offerings don't follow any consistent pattern.
-They are driven by faculty and student interest; faculty availability, which varies with changes in enrollment and personnel.
+They are driven by faculty / student interest and faculty availability, which varies with changes in enrollment and personnel.
 The rule is: if you're interested in, and eligible to take, one of next semester's electives, sign up right away.
 There is no guarantee it will be offered again in the near future.
 See Courses for catalog descriptions.
-You can repeat CS 390 up to 2 times for the minor and 3 times for the major.
+You can repeat CS 390 up to 2 times for credit in the minor and up to 3 times for credit in the major.

 • CS 390 Computer Science Colloquium (1 unit)